R3dLion/arduino-esp8266/README.md

-# ESP8266 Arduino Core for ESP8266 Deauther Project
+# ESP8266 Arduino Core for ESP8266 WiFi Duck Project

-This repository is a fork of the [ESP8266 Arduino Core](https://github.com/esp8266/Arduino) to include libraries, boards and modifications necessary to compile the [ESP8266 Deauther](https://github.com/spacehuhntech/esp8266_deauther) project.
+This repository is a fork of the [ESP8266 Arduino Core](https://github.com/esp8266/Arduino) to include libraries, boards and modifications necessary to compile the [WiFi Duck](https://github.com/spacehuhntech/wifiduck) project.
-The goal of this is to have a simpler installation setup for anyone that likes to test, modify and contribute to the deauther project.
+The goal of this is to have a simpler installation setup for anyone that likes to test, modify and contribute to the WiFi Duck project.

 ## License and credits